 - ii.
 The Panel should be sympathetic to the fact that some parents and carers will not be used to dealing with groups of people in formal situations such as this and may, therefore, feel intimidated by the setting.
-It is suggested therefore that the Chair ensures proceedings are as informal as the circumstances allow. - 3.2.7 Should either party wish to produce previously undisclosed or uncirculated documentation, it is in the interests of natural justice to adjourn the meeting to allow sufficient time for each party to consider and respond to this. - 3.2.8 At Stage 3, the complainant and the Headteacher, together with and other staff who are involved with the complaint should be interviewed separately in order that the Panel can form a clear and independent view of the complaint.
-The interviews, which can be arranged to run consecutively, should allow for: - The complainant to explain the nature of their complaint(s) - The Headteacher to explain the school's response to the complaint - Panel members to have an opportunity to question both complainant and Headteacher - All parties to have a right to call witnesses (subject to the approval of the Chair) and the Panel to the opportunity of questioning all witnesses - Parents and carers, Headteacher and staff to have the right of representation at the meeting if they so wish - 3.2.9 The Chair should explain to the complainant and the Headteacher that the Panel will consider its decision and a written response sent to both parties within 15 school working days. - 3.2.10 Reach a unanimous or at least a majority decision on the complaint; - a) Decide upon the most appropriate course of action to be taken to resolve the complaint; and - b) Where appropriate, suggest recommended changes to the school's systems or procedures to ensure that problems of a similar nature do not arise in future - 3.2.11 Recommendations should be reported to the Governing Body at an appropriate time and a written statement outlining the decision of the Panel should be sent to the Headteacher and complainant.
+It is suggested therefore that the Chair ensures proceedings are as informal as the circumstances allow. - 3.2.7 Should either party wish to produce previously undisclosed or uncirculated documentation, it is in the interests of natural justice to adjourn the meeting to allow sufficient time for each party to consider and respond to this. - 3.2.8 At Stage 3, the complainant and the Headteacher, together with other staff who are involved with the complaint should be intrave week separately in order that the Panel can form a clear and independent view of the complaint.
+The interviews, which can be arranged to consecutively, should allow for: - The complainant to explain the nature of the m - The Headteacher to explain the school's response to the complaint - Panel members to have an opportunity to question both complainant and Headteacher - All parties to have a right to call witnesses (subject to the approval of the Chair) and the Panel to the opportunity of questioning all witnesses Parents and carers, Headteach and staff to have the right of - representation at the meeting the so wish - 3.2.9 The Chair should explan to the complainant and the Headteacher that the Panel will consider its decision and a written response sent to both parties within 15 school working days. - 3.2.10 Reach a unanimous or at least a majority decision on the complaint: - a) Decide up in the most appropriate course of action to be taken to resolve the complyint, and - b) When a propriate, suggest recommended changes to the school's tems or procedures to ensure that problems of a similar nature do not rise in future - 3.2.1 Recommendations should be reported to the Governing Body at an appropriate time and a written statement outlining the decision of the Panel should be sent to the Headteacher and complainant.
 Should any action need to be taken against a member of staff, in order to protect their rights, the phrase 'Appropriate action has or will be taken' should be used. - 3.2.12 Governors should ensure that a copy of all correspondence and accompanying notes are kept on file.
 These records should be kept separately from the pupil's personal records.